crime fiction

 2024 Barry Awards – Crime Fiction

-Established in 1997, the Barry Awards are presented at the annual Bouchercon World Mystery Convention, to be held this year in Nashville.
-The winners will be announced at the Opening Ceremonies on August 29th.
+Established in 1997, the Barry Awards are presented at the annual Bouchercon World Mystery Convention, held this year in Nashville.
+The winners were announced at the Opening Ceremonies in August.
 Voted on by readers of the Deadly Pleasures mystery magazine, the award was named in honor of Barry Gardner, an American critic and lover of great crime fiction.
-Congratulations to all the nominees!
+Congratulations to all the nominees and winners (indicated in red)!

 Best Mystery or Crime Novel